frozenprocess/calico-vertical-scaling-experiment/readme.md

 ```

 After a successful deployment you will see the following message informing you about the public IP address of each instance.
 You can use the `calico-demo.pem` which is generated in the previous step.

+If you wish to delete these tutorial resources from your AWS account follow the last section.
 ```
 Outputs: